WICG/shape-detection-api/README.md

-# Specification 'shape-dection-api'
+# Specification 'shape-detection-api'

-This is the repository for shape-dection-api.
+This is the repository for shape-detection-api.
 You're welcome to contribute!
 Let's make the Web rock our socks off!